Granddave/site/content/posts/tailscale-on-pfsense.md

 1. In pfSense, navigate to *VPN > Tailscale > Settings > Routing*
 2. Under *Advertised Routes*, add subnet (`192.168.0.0/24`) and press *Save*
-3. In the Tailscale backend, click the three dots on pfSense and click *Edit route settings...*
+3. In the Tailscale backend, click the three dots by pfSense and click *Edit route settings...*
 4. Under *Subnet routes*, check the newly added subnet

 You should now be able to access the LAN behind pfSense from any device on your tailnet.